- Advocaat, admitted to the Bar in 2004

 - Schiphol Airport on the JV to operate the airside retail business, and its consortium bid for Rio Airport

-- VPE on its mandatory offer for Batenburg Beheer
+- VPE on its mandatory public offer for Batenburg Beheer